1659026/Web_2018/README.md

 	- Huy + Y : do the slide banner and follow the requests (in Process->read-me.txt)
 	- Gia Huy: change the background of header and add a button "up to top" (if you can't do javascript just do only css)
 	- Q: the rest.
+update 09/09/2018
+	- sponsor multiple-item carousel added
+	= problem: image not fixed at the same size
+	- have problem displaying 3 pic only instead of 6 at 1 time
+	- the next button of carousel will be fix after previous issues fixed